pontus-vision/pontus-vision/README.md

 ## Why PontusVision

-Pontus Vison has the following benefits:
+Pontus Vision has the following benefits:

   * Unstructured and Structured data extraction
   * Compliance Dashboard with the ICO’s 12 Steps
   * Consent Management, including APIs to ensure compliance
   * Graphical or textual reports of all natural persons’ data
   * Real-time reports of all areas with natural person records
-  * Data Privacy Impact Accessment (DPIA Management)
+  * Data Privacy Impact Assessment (DPIA Management)
   * Data breach Analysis and Reports
   * Custom Forms and Dashboards
   * Can be deployed as a cloud native platform as a service self-hosted solution and/or on-prem.